 But where do you find these suppliers?

-This approach can work fine, but involves a quite a lot of administration; and things can get rather tricky if your online store starts getting popular and your local supplier can’t keep up with demand.
+This approach can work well, but it involves quite a lot of administration.
+And things can get rather tricky if your online store starts getting popular and your local supplier can’t keep up with demand.

-Accordingly, most Shopify merchants wishing to start selling products in this way turn to dedicated dropshipping suppliers and dropshipping apps.
+Accordingly, most Shopify merchants wishing to start a dropshipping business turn to dedicated dropshipping suppliers and dropshipping apps.

-• importing all the relevant product details onto your site automatically
+- letting you import all the relevant product details onto your site easily

-• notifying your dropshipping suppliers every time there’s a sale.
+- notifying your dropshipping suppliers automatically every time there’s a sale.

 There are lots of Shopify dropshipping apps available, and you can access these in the Shopify app store.
 Once you find one you’re happy with, it’s a simple case of adding it to your store and picking the products that you’d like to list.